 Your eyes are soft like those of any girl.

 I mean, you wouldn’t say, “Your skin is wrinkly like that of an elephant” if you were talking to an elephant, now would you eh?
-I rest my case (emoji of man resting case).
+I rest my case (left: me resting my case in Paris, 2017).